Purple banner titled '18 Buying Triggers for B2B Cycles' with icons

 Attending a conference provides individuals and businesses with opportunities for networking, learning, and discovering new products or services.
 The exposure to industry trends, insights from thought leaders, and demonstrations of innovative solutions often spark buying decisions.

 Attendees may be inspired to invest in products or services that address pain points, improve efficiency, or align with emerging trends discussed at the conference.
 Additionally, conferences serve as platforms for vendors to showcase their offerings, engage with potential customers, and generate leads.
-This trigger is essential as it leverages the momentum and enthusiasm generated during the event to drive sales.
+Conferences create buying momentum—use it by following up while the excitement is fresh.

 How to Identify Buying Triggers of Your Target Accounts